Therapy for Histamine Intolerance

 Frequently, yeast extracts, which are added to many processed foods as flavor enhancers, are generally classified as histamine-contaminated.
 Yeast extract is made from fresh yeast and is found in many spicy foods such as sauces, broths, spreads and ready-to-serve meals.
 In fact, these foods often cause severe discomfort for individuals with Histamine Intolerance.
 Whether this is always and exclusively due to yeast extracts remains unclear at the present time.

-For three weeks after the diagnosis, the patient should completely eliminate histamine-containing foods from their diet.
-If the patient is symptom-free, then the test phase can start.
+For three weeks after the diagnosis, the individual should completely eliminate histamine-containing foods from their diet.
+If the individual is symptom-free, then the test phase can start.

 Some studies suggest that in addition to adhering to the diet, a daily dose of vitamin C and vitamin B6 helps alleviate symptoms.
 A deficiency of one or both of these vitamins seems to encourage Histamine Intolerance.